-At 10:00 am PDT on September 27th, Meeting of the Minds will host a live webinar featuring Ashley Grosh of Wells Fargo, David Roe of LiquidCool Solutions, and Eric Kozubal of National Renewable Energy Lab.
+On September 27th, 2017, Meeting of the Minds hosted a live webinar featuring Ashley Grosh of Wells Fargo, David Roe of LiquidCool Solutions, and Eric Kozubal of National Renewable Energy Lab.

 How can a financial institution and a national laboratory partner to support breakthrough technology innovations to solve the energy and climate crisis in the building space?
 What are the necessary conditions that make such successes possible?
 To answer those questions we’ll be hearing about the IN2 program and innovators focused on applying new technologies on a mission to foster smart and connected communities.
 On August 16-17 of this year IN2 convened 150 leaders to gather the cleantech ecosystem and guide the future of the innovative IN2 program model.
 Ashley will be joined by IN2 portfolio company, LiquidCool Solutions and the NREL researcher helping them to overcome technical challenges on their path to market.
 LiquidCool Solutions (LCS) is developing a total immersion electronics cooling technology with the potential to save over 40% in energy savings and significant cost savings compared with air-cooling technologies.
 A safe and easy-to-maintain dielectric fluid is pumped directly into the server enclosure to cool electronic components while protecting them from environmental contaminants.
 Liquid has more than 1,400 times the heat-carrying capacity of air by volume and enables heat produced by the servers to be used elsewhere in the connected building.

 Vice President & Manager of Strategic Environmental Philanthropy, Environmental Affairs